Cum ex Apostolatus Officio History and Status

 First, there is no Divine Law (nor has

-be legally proven, before it had any juridical effect.
-Without it, the titulus coloratus would suffice for the acts of the office holder
+be legally proven before it would have any juridical effect.
+Without being legally established, the titulus coloratus would suffice for the acts of the office holder

 to remain valid.